The Absolute #1 Best Music School for You (and why I can’t tell you what it is)

 - Undoubtedly your private teacher, ensemble director, and/or school music teacher should have recommendations based on their experience.
 Often these recommendations are based on a strong sense of loyalty to a particular teacher and it might be more or less about a school as a whole.
 So just be sure when you have this conversation you push a little into the question of why your teacher thinks a particular school is a good match for you.

 - Cost is, of course, a source of major concern for most families.
 But my first piece of advice is to assemble your list of ‘best schools for you’ without including cost as a factor.
 Then, revisit your list and ask yourself if you have included schools that you know will be financially within your reach.
 The truth is, you won’t know what each school will actually cost you until you have been admitted and have an offer in front of you.
-Many music schools have merit-based scholarships and each school considers need differently.
+Many schools have merit-based scholarships and each school considers need differently.
 Some schools will focus on meeting demonstrated need first, and others will be more merit-driven.
 Many fall somewhere in between, meeting need ‘selectively’ based on the applicant’s merits, but also the enrollment needs of the school.
-I urge you not to exclude schools based on ‘sticker price’ alone.
+I urge you not to exclude schools based on ‘expected cost’ alone.

-Once you’ve homed in on a list of schools of interest, do everything you can to familiarize yourself with the places, the people, and the offerings of those schools.
+Once you’ve honed in on a list of schools of interest, do everything you can to familiarize yourself with the places, the people, and the offerings of those schools.
 In a perfect world, this would mean visiting each school.
 Geographic or financial restrictions may limit your ability to do this, of course.
-So pick and choose your most important visits, and communicate with admissions offices.
+So pick and choose your most important visits, and communicate with admissions offices to fill in any gaps.
 Find out when school representatives might be near you.
 Can the school recommend an alumnus in your area who might be willing to meet for coffee (your treat!) and share his or her experience?
 Does the school offer an online forum for talking with admissions people and/or current students or faculty?
 Is the school and/or its students engaged in social media, and can you connect there and get a sense of the community, student life, etc. through Twitter, Facebook, or Instagram, etc.?
 Is a faculty member from the school visiting your area in the near future?

 Also remember that as a music applicant you will ultimately have the opportunity to audition on-campus at many of the schools you apply to.
 Take advantage of that visit to try and engage with current students, observe a rehearsal, etc. You will be auditioning schools as much as they are auditioning you.